Saphirim/EFDataAccessor/README.md

 Please refere to the sample project on how to use the DataAccessor in your own Project.

-To run the unit tests, MSSQLLOCALDB should be installed and accessible via the system authentification:
+To run the unit tests, MSSQLLOCALDB should be installed and accessible by system authentification:

 https://msdn.microsoft.com/de-de/sqlserver2014express.aspx